 By a variety of metrics, Seattle is a national leader in energy conservation, green energy production, and sustainable building.
-For example, Seattle is in the top 10 cities with the most LEED and Energy Star certified buildings-holding its place alongside much more populous cities (e.g., New York City, Los Angeles, and Chicago).
+Seattle is in the top 10 cities with the most LEED and Energy Star certified buildings--holding its place alongside much more populous cities (e.g., New York City, Los Angeles, and Chicago).
 The American Council for an Energy Efficient Economy ranks Seattle 5th in the nation for policies and programs advancing energy efficiency.
-Seattle City Light, our publicly owned electric utility, is "the nation's greenest utility."
+Seattle is also committed to meeting future energy needs through conservation and renewables.

 OSE Key Initiatives

 The Office of Sustainability and Environment plays a role in the following initiatives.
 See the Programs & Policies page of this section for all the Building & Energy related work the City is engaged in.

 Below is a summary of the Buildings & Energy strategies, goals and progress to date from the City's environmental progress report, Moving the Needle.
 Visit the Moving the Needle page for more information, download the full report, or check out the report's Buildings & Energy section for infographics and more.

 The City is committed to meeting future energy needs through conservation and renewables as well as protecting our important energy resources for today's generation and the next.
 Our strategies include:

 Energy conservation is our first priority for meeting electricity needs.

 Seattle is one of the top green building markets in the nation.

 Seattle is well-positioned to meet future energy needs with low carbon sources.